paularlott/knot/README.md

 - **Groups:** Control which templates are available to users.
 - **Environment Templates:** Customizable templates for creating consistent development environments.
 - **Integration with Nomad:** Ensures seamless integration with Nomad for efficient cluster management.
+- **Quotas:** Limit by disk space usage and by number of spaces per user.

 ## Documentation